kubeflow/website/content/docs/guides/components/tfbatchpredict.md

   * **inputFilePatterns** The list of input files or file patterns, separated by commas.

   * **inputFileFormat** One of the following formats: json, tfrecord, and tfrecord_gzip.
-For the model in this example, the input is a JPEG-encoded image string tensor.
-The input file contains TF records of JPEG bytes.
-If you use a model from the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) directly, the input is a numpy array instead.
-Then, your input file should contain multiple numeric arrays.
-Then the input format should be json.
-[Here](gs://kubeflow-examples-data/object-detection-coco/data/object-detection-images.json) is such a sample input, which contains two images.

-  * **modelPath** The directory contains the model files in SavedModel format.
+  * **modelPath** The path on GCS contains the model files in SavedModel format.

   * **batchSize** Number of records in one batch in the input data.
-Depending on the memory in your machine, it is recommend to be 1 to 4, up to 8 in this example.
+Depending on the memory in your machine, it is recommend to be 1 to 4, up to 8 in a typical Tensorflow object detection model.

-  * **outputResultPrefix** Output path to save the prediction results.
+  * **outputResultPrefix** Output path on GCS to save the prediction results.

-  * **outputErrorPrefix** Output path to save the prediction errors.

-  * **outputErrorPrefix** Output path to save the prediction errors.
+  * **outputErrorPrefix** Output path on GCS to save the prediction errors.

   * **numGpus** Number of GPUs to use.